-The typical note structures used on Percent’s investment platform bring various benefits for investors.
-Most programs provide exposure to a diversified pool of assets and benefit from some form of credit enhancement.
+Investing in asset-based financings on the Percent platform brings various benefits to investors.
+Many asset-based notes provide exposure to a diversified pool of assets and benefit from some form of credit enhancement.
 The exact degree of these enhancements can be checked on a transaction’s deal page.

 In securitizations of private credit assets, credit enhancement refers to any of a number of features designed to make the notes even more creditworthy than the underlying assets themselves.
 Perhaps the most common form of credit enhancement is overcollateralization, or “OC.”
 When the outstanding amount of the note is less than the notional value of the loans or other assets in the collateral, the difference is the OC.
 The higher the level of OC, the more protection there is against defaults and losses in the underlying portfolio.

-A slightly less typical form of credit enhancement in Percent notes is a cash reserve account.
+Another form of credit enhancement in some asset-based notes is a cash reserve account.
 A cash reserve supports a deal by providing further protection against losses, but also by providing liquidity that can be used to meet note interest or principal payments if proceeds from the underlying assets come in lighter than expected.

-Percent note programs have utilized both of these common forms of credit enhancement in the past.
-We often combined the OC and the cash reserve (if any are available) into a single number called “first loss cushion.”
-In larger institutional securitizations on public markets, this is usually referred to as “total hard credit enhancement.”
-This may include the credit enhancement provided by more subordinated notes, but Percent programs usually consist of a single tranche.
+Note programs underwritten by Percent itself and by third-party underwriters have utilized both of these forms of credit enhancement in the past.
+In large institutional securitizations in public credit markets, these two credit enhancements may be grouped together and referred to as “total hard credit enhancement.”
+This may include the credit enhancement provided by more subordinated notes, but note programs available on Percent usually consist of a single tranche.

 Percent sees value in providing more detail on credit enhancement to investors, and to this end will separately disclose the level of overcollateralization and cash reserve.
-Note that these might not add precisely to the “first loss cushion.”
+However, please note that the precise calculation of these enhancements does matter.
 In the world of esoteric asset-backed securities, OC is frequently expressed as a percentage of the portfolio amount rather than the note amount.
 Given the overcollateralization, the portfolio amount —the total asset value collateralizing the note sold to investors — would be larger than the note amount.
-As a result, the level of OC depends on how you characterize it.
+As a result, the level of OC depends on how you measure it.
 Given these ambiguous and potentially confusing industry conventions, it is all the more important to provide clear and detailed information about transaction structures.

-Also, Percent is rolling out a new structural feature to the note programs on the platform.
-These are note performance tests that check for sufficient collateral on an ongoing basis.
-At the close of each note, Percent confirms that the collateral supporting any deal is sufficient to cover both the note amount and any OC required.
+Credit enhancements are often complemented by other protective features.
+These are note performance tests that check for sufficient collateral or cash flows on an ongoing basis.
+At the close of each note, an underwriter would confirm that the collateral supporting any deal is sufficient to cover both the note amount and any OC required.

 The introduction of an OC test would essentially ensure collateral continues to stay above some minimum threshold on an ongoing basis.
-If the collateral balance falls below this threshold, then reinvestment of proceeds from the underlying assets by the borrower is typically either restricted or suspended entirely, with cash proceeds accumulated to pay down the note either in a lump sum or a series of amortization payments.
-As of December 2020, programs for PULSE Medical Finance and The Smarter Merchant include such a deal feature, and we intend to make this common across offerings in the future.
+If the collateral balance falls below this threshold, then reinvestment of proceeds from the underlying assets by the borrower is typically either restricted or suspended entirely, with cash proceeds accumulated to pay down the note either in a lump sum or a series of accelerated amortization payments.

-Typically, in calculating the collateral amount, assets beyond a certain level of delinquency are “haircut” — that is to say they are counted for less than their full value (usually $0 for defaulted assets).
-Similarly, assets with payments beyond the Percent note maturity could also be haircut.
+Typically, in calculating the collateral amount for an OC test, assets beyond a certain level of delinquency are “haircut” — that is to say they are counted for less than their full value (usually $0 for defaulted assets).
+Similarly, assets with payments beyond the note maturity could also be haircut.
 In this way, an overcollateralization test ensures that even after deducting for defaulted, delinquent, or “long-dated” assets, there is still ample collateral.
 The test attempts to limit deterioration in the note’s credit enhancement.

 Investors on the Percent platform also had exposure to similar assets through note programs for borrowers such as Wall Street Funding, which was onboarded onto the platform in 2019.
 In the case of the Wall Street Funding program, the short duration of individual notes provided substantial protection by allowing program terms to evolve as the economic environment worsened.
 For example, the level of first loss cushion was increased from 15% to 25% as notes were refinanced, protecting against lower collection rates.